Click here for information on how to run for City Council.

 The City Clerk’s Office is a frontline point of contact for the public that handles many different issues.
-Customers contact the Clerk’s Office to obtain general information and access historical documents, as well as to exercise their right to vote, receive notary services, and turn in programs for broadcast on the local cable access channels.
+Customers contact the Clerk’s Office to obtain general information and access historical documents, as well as to exercise their right to vote, and receive notary services.
 Below you will find details on a selection of the varied duties and responsibilities of the Clerk's Office.

 Official Archive Administration: The Clerk’s Office is responsible for the retention of all official records of the City.
 Records are kept in accordance with the official Records Retention Policy developed by the State of Michigan and approved by City Council.
 Interested parties may view official City records during regular business hours.
 (For information regarding birth, death and/or marriage records please see the Shiawassee County Clerk’s Office.)

-Requests for information submitted under the Freedom of Information Act should be directed to the Owosso City Manager, 301 West Main Street, Owosso, MI 48867.
+Requests for information submitted under the Freedom of Information Act should be directed to the Owosso Public Safety Director, 202 S. Water Street, Owosso, MI 48867.

-Boards/Commissions: The City Clerk is Clerk to the Council and the Employees Retirement System Board of Trustees.
-Communications or requests for these boards should be directed to the Clerk's Office.
+Boards/Commissions: The City Clerk is secretary to the City Council.
+Communications or requests for the Council should be submitted to the Clerk's Office.

 Licensing: The City Clerk issues going out of business sale licenses in accordance with Michigan Public Act 39 of 1961 and Handbill Distribution Permits in accordance with Sections 18-55 through 18-58 of the Code of the City of Owosso.
 Please see the Licensing page for more information.